Machine learning based hyperspectral image analysis: A survey: Taxonomy of hyperspectral data analysis tasks

-Physical (or biophysical) parameter estimation is the process of predicting material properties, such as contents of chemicals, granularity and density of particles, from reflectance spectra.
-The chemical or mineral composition of the material is manifested as spectral absorption features in the reflectance spectra.
-The depth and the width of the absorption features are correlated to the amount or concentration to the corresponding physical parameters.
-Hence, regression models can be applied to relate spectra with the parameters of interest.
-Some examples of applications of physical parameter estimation are prediction of leaf biochemistry~\cite{zhao2013_intro}, sand and snow grain size~\cite{painter2003,ghrefat2007}, vegetation biomass and structural parameter~\cite{cho2007,verrelst2012}, plant water stress~\cite{suarez2008}, and soil nutrient~\cite{anne2014}.
+Physical/chemical parameter estimation is the process of predicting contents of constituting chemicals or physical properties of materials, such as size, granularity and density of particles; structural characteristics and biomass of vegetation; and texture and roughness of surface, from reflectance spectra.
+The chemical and physical properties of materials are manifested as spectral absorption features in the reflectance spectra, with the depth and the width of the absorption features being correlated to those parameters.
+Hence, it is possible to model physical and chemical properties of materials as functions of reflectance spectra.
+The physical and chemical parameters of vegetation are commonly referred as biophysical and biochemical parameters in literature.
+Some examples of applications of physical/chemical parameter estimation are prediction of leaf biochemistry~\cite{zhao2013_intro}, sand and snow grain size~\cite{painter2003,ghrefat2007}, vegetation biomass and structural parameter~\cite{cho2007,verrelst2012}, plant water stress~\cite{suarez2008}, and soil nutrient~\cite{anne2014}.